What COVID-19 Means for Your Care

 You can find more information on the Proliance Surgeons COVID-19: What You Need to Know webpage at https://www.proliancesurgeons.com/news-and-events/detail/covid-19-what-you-need-to-know

-Together, we will get through this troubling time.
+Together, we will get through continue to navigate the new normal.
 For now, stay safe, enjoy time with your family, wash your hands and practice social distancing.

 Edmonds Orthopedic Center